 To be the lead alliance in the renewable energy and energy efficiency sub sector of Uganda and East Africa, being a partner of choice for government, private sector stakeholders and sister associations in the East African Community.

-To consolidate the fragmented sector associations and further, improve the business environment for renewable energy and energy efficiency private sector players as well as contribute to sustainable development in Uganda and East Africa.
+To merge the fragmented sector associations and further, improve the business environment for renewable energy and energy efficiency private sector players and contribute to sustainable development in Uganda and East Africa.

 The alliance aims to;

-- Establish permanent working relationships with government line institutions, civil society organizations and development partners as well as other sector stake-holders in the energy sector.
+- Establish permanent working relationships with government line institutions, civil society organizations and development partners and other sector stakeholders in the energy sector.

-- Initiate and upgrade a strong private sector led approach in the development of the renewable energy sub-sector in Uganda.
+- Start and upgrade a strong private sector-led approach to develop renewable energy sub-sector in Uganda.

-- Lobby for consumer protection, adherence to quality and enforcement of standards in as far as the renewable energy sector is concerned.
+- Lobby for consumer protection, adherence to quality and enforcement of standards in the renewable energy sector of Uganda.

-- Initiate, operate, and manage a fund for development promotion and investment in renewable energy technologies to achieve rural off-grid electrification in greater Uganda.
+- Start, operate, and manage a fund for development promotion and investment in renewable energy technologies to achieve rural off-grid electrification in greater Uganda.